 The panel noted that the original panel found that Miss Clarke had developing insight.
-At this meeting, the panel noted that there had been no evidence of further insight from Miss Clarke as she has not engaged with these proceedings.

-In its consideration of whether Miss Clarke has taken steps to strengthen her practice, the panel took into account that there has been no evidence provided to it to determine whether she has strengthened her practice.
-Indeed, Miss Clarke has not been in contact with the NMC since October 2020.
+At this hearing, the panel noted that there has been no evidence of further insight as Miss Clarke has ceased engagement with the NMC.
+Due to this, the panel has seen no evidence that Miss Clarke has taken steps to strengthen her practice.
+In light of this, the panel concluded that there has been no change in the circumstances since the last review.

 The original panel determined that Miss Clarke was liable to repeat matters of the kind found proved.
-Today's panel has received no new information on this matter.
-In light of this the panel therefore decided that a finding of continuing impairment is necessary on the grounds of public protection.
+Today's panel has heard no new information that the risk of harm has been sufficiently lowered.
+In light of this, this panel determined that Miss Clarke remains liable to repeat matters of the kind found proved.
+The panel therefore decided that a finding of continuing impairment is necessary on the grounds of public protection.

 The panel has borne in mind that its primary function is to protect patients and the wider public interest which includes maintaining confidence in the nursing profession and upholding proper standards of conduct and performance.
-The panel determined that, in this case, a finding of continuing impairment on public interest grounds is also required.
+The panel determined that a well-informed member of the public would be alarmed to learn that Miss Clarke were allowed to return to practice without demonstrating that she has satisfactorily strengthened her practice.
+Therefore, a finding of continuing impairment on public interest grounds is required.